ElectricGun/message-block-commands/README.md

 # Message Block Commands
-Run functions from mods by typing them in message blocks.\n Useful for testing stuff.
+Run functions from mods by typing them in message blocks.
+Useful for testing stuff.